Head, Lyon give Australia 10-wicket win over Sri Lanka | Sports-Games

 Sri Lanka made only 113 runs in its second innings leaving Australia five runs to win and David Warner finished the match in four balls.

 Lyon continued his good form, taking 5-90 in the first innings to return 4-31 in the second.
+He is now placed 10th on the list of all-time highest wicket-takers in Test cricket with 436 wickets, passing big names like New Zealand's Richard Hadlee (431), and Sri Lanka's Rangana Herath (433), and India's Kapil Dev (434) during the test match. ''Nathan Lyon showed his class, he looked unplayable out there and built off the back of a really good batting day,'' Australia captain Pat Cummins said. ''When you're bowling you want things to happen quickly like that, as opposed to in the past we've been the batting side and it feels like things move quickly.''
+Cummins also praised Cameron Green, whose 77 on a difficult pitch earned him the player of the match award, saying he learned the art of playing on a turning track quickly even though he was batting on that kind of a pitch for the first time.

-Sri Lanka started its second innings briskly with the intention of wiping out the deficit quickly on a pitch that helped spin bowlers.
+Sri Lanka started its second innings briskly to wipe out the deficit quickly on a pitch that helped spin bowlers.

 Sri Lankan openers Dimuth Karunaratne and Pathum Nissanka scored 17 runs off the first over bowled by Mitchell Starc, including four boundaries.
 But Lyon ended the promising stand at 37 having Karunaratne (23) caught by wicketkeeper Alex Carey.
 Two runs later leg spinner Mitchell Swepson trapped Nissaka (14) lbw, a decision the batsman reviewed unsuccessfully.
 Kusal Mendis and Oshada Fernando, who came into the match as a replacement for Angelo Mathews who had tested positive for COVID-19 earlier in the day, shared 20 runs for the third wicket before Mendis top-edged a sweep for a catch to Swepson at square leg.